dayvsonspacca/aq-hub/DECISIONS.md

 Looking at these two options, I decided to use the Result methods.
 This choice was made entirely to avoid breaking the `UseCase` flow.

 > Conclusion: Let's use Result methods.
 That way, once again, we ensure immutability, cohesion, and a consistent process flow.

+# #3 How Will Unit Tests Be Done?

+Currently, I’m already writing unit tests, but I decided to define a standard for how these tests will be structured.
+They will follow these simple rules:

+1. **Test if you can create an instance of a class.**
+2. **Test if the class can store and retrieve data correctly.**
+3. **Force errors and test how they are handled.**